dell/iac-storage-automation/kubernetes/harvester/README.md

 # Documentation

-Before you begin, we highly recommend to read the [official Dell Container Storage Modules documentation](https://dell.github.io/csm-docs/docs/).
+Before you begin, we highly recommend reading the [official Dell Container Storage Modules documentation](https://dell.github.io/csm-docs/docs/).
 This website has all the information to deploy, configure and manage Dell CSI drivers & other modules.

 Dell CSI drivers are available as [Helm charts](https://github.com/dell/helm-charts) or [Operator](https://operatorhub.io/).
-In the following guide we will use the Helm deployment method applied to [CSI PowerMax](https://dell.github.io/csm-docs/docs/deployment/helm/drivers/installation/powermax/).
+In this guide we will use the Helm deployment method applied to [CSI PowerMax](https://dell.github.io/csm-docs/docs/deployment/helm/drivers/installation/powermax/).

 # Connect to Harvester cluster